hailelagi/hailelagi.com/content/hacks/thumbelina.md

 1. [wasmex](https://github.com/tessi/wasmex) - which provides a low-level interface to wasm/wasi via wasmtime.
 2. [explorer](https://github.com/elixir-explorer/explorer) which brings dataframe processing to elixir via polar-rs.
 3. [Tigerbeetlex](https://github.com/rbino/tigerbeetlex) a database client, it's
-pretty much the same ideas explained here but is written in zig, handles interacting with the C binary api and implements the [TigerBeetle](https://tigerbeetle.com/) client spec by embedding the Zig client.
+pretty much the same ideas explained here but is written in zig, handles interacting with the C binary ABI and implements the [TigerBeetle](https://tigerbeetle.com/) client spec by embedding the Zig client.